 A visual sitemap is like the blueprint of your website, providing a visual representation of your website’s structure and making it easier for non-tech people to understand your site layout.
 Less tech mumbo-jumbo and more clarity.

 Visual sitemaps serve more than aesthetic purposes; they’re instrumental in planning and designing your website.
-They help you organize content ideas and information architecture , giving your website a clear structure and order, which is supremely important from a user’s point of view.
+They help you organize content ideas and information architecture, giving your website a clear structure and order, which is supremely important from a visitor’s point of view.

 Create a visual sitemap online

-Pre-planning the structure and flow of your site or app is a huge time- and cost-saver in creating the best version of your website the first time around.
+Pre-planning the structure and flow of your site or app is a huge time- and cost-saver.

-By laying out the groundwork for your site structure with a visual sitemap, you’re also making a guide to stick to which avoids duplicate pages and dead-ends.
+By laying out the groundwork for your site architecture with a visual sitemap, you’re also making a guide that helps you avoid duplicate pages and dead-ends.

-Slickplan allows you to layout an entire site with a few clicks and a straightforward drag-and-drop interface.
+Slickplan allows you to visualize an entire site with a few clicks and a straightforward drag-and-drop interface.

 We’ve also got an AI sitemap generator that can save you even more time.